Mark J. Cohen: Biography

 Cohen was a native of Stockton, California.
 As a collector of cartoon art, he amassed an estimated 9,500 items of original Mad original art.
 His collections of comic book art were considered among the best in the country, and parts of his collections were put on national tours.

 One notable part of Cohen's collection was begun in 1971, when he decided to collect cartoonists' self-caricatures.
 His interest was sparked upon seeing an exhibition catalog from a 1943 exhibit at San Francisco's de Young Museum titled Meet the Artist.
-Eventually he assembled more than 900 of such self-caricatures.
+Eventually he assembled more than 900 such self-caricatures.
 In 1998, Ohio State University's Cartoon Research Library, now known as the Billy Ireland Cartoon Library & Museum, published A Gallery of Rogues featuring approximately 100 cartoonists' self-caricatures from Cohen's collection.
 The Cartoon Research Library also mounted an exhibition of nude self-caricatures called The Comic Strip in 2000.
 It was composed of work from Cohen's collection, made available by his widow, Cohen having died during the time the exhibit was being planned.

 As an agent representing cartoonists in the sale of their original comic strip art, Cohen's clientele included Charles M. Schulz, Lynn Johnston, Pat Brady, Greg Evans and Jerry Scott.

 Cohen got to know Charles Schulz, creator of Peanuts, very well, and Schulz called Cohen his "cartoon connection" because of the many cartoonists he met through him.
 After Schulz' death, the cartoonist's wife started the Charles Schulz Museum, and Mark Cohen became a member of the board of directors.
 This truth of this statement is unlikely, since Mark Cohen died before Charles Schulz.
 Cohen's wife, Rose Marie McDaniel, later became director of the museum.